 DSP’s are especially useful for advertisers who wish to access a higher quantity of publishers to spread their advertisements across multiple different ad sources, exchanges and networks.
 As DSP’s have a large quantity of publishers, they always have an auto-optimization engine that is able to study traffic lines to ensure the highest performing publishers are prioritized and any fraud is automatically removed from ad campaigns.
-Read more about how DSP’s work here.
+Read and learn more about how AppSamurai’s DSP Programmatic Inventory works here.

 Influencer Performance Marketing (IPM)

 Arguably the newest form of performance-based user acquisition, influencer performance marketing (IPM) is not to be confused with influencer marketing.
 Whilst Influencer Marketing is aimed at building brand awareness for a product or service, IPM is specifically designed to target app installs.
 Hence, this campaign method runs on a cost-per-install cost model, not per impressions or clicks.

 Via a centralized dashboard (such as AppSamurai’s), advertisers are able to provide a tracking link and optional ad creatives that influencers then use in their content or on their profile whether in the form of a QR code (created using a QR code maker) or directly clickable link Viewers are then redirected to the app store page to install the advertised app.